Going Green: Cape May-Lewes Ferry Environmental Initiatives

 - 840 pounds of particulate matter

 That's equivalent to the emissisons from twelve diesel semi-trucks!

-We've updated our vacuum toilet flushing system, which has resulted in an over 50% reduction in the use of fresh water for flushing, installed a dry sealing system for the main propulsion shafts aboard the M/V Delaware, which reduces our accumulated bilge water by over 10 gallons per day.
-Similar system installs are planned for the M/V New Jersey and M/V Cape Henlopen as well.
+We've updated our vacuum toilet flushing system, which has resulted in an over 50% reduction in the use of fresh water for flushing, installed a dry seal system on the main propulsion shafts aboard the M/V Delaware and M/V New Jersey, which reduces our accumulated bilge water by over 20 gallons per day.
+Similar system installs are planned for the M/V Cape Henlopen as well.